Control of Pests and Diseases

 Insects

 It damages the husk of the coconut plant initially and the base subsequently.
 When the nut is examined the damage to the husk will be visible.
-Withering of the shoot also could be seen.
+The withering of the shoot also could be seen.
 When the withered shoot is pulled by hand it will easily come out.

 Control